1484070205/learngit/readme.txt

-Git is a distributed version control system.
+Git is a disterbuted version controlsystem.
-Git is free software disterbuted under the GPL.
+Git is a free software.